-Before you start your journey in applying for a mortgage loan or start looking for your dream home you should know a few items about your credit history and financial position.
+Before you start your journey applying for a mortgage loan or start looking for your dream home, you should know a few items about your credit history and financial position.
 The following will help guide you through the processes.

 A.) Start by documenting your income.
-You’ll need to provide at least the last month of pay stubs, if you are self-employed or have variable income you can expect this process to take more time and is a bit more involved.
+You’ll need to provide at least the last month of pay stubs.
+If you are self-employed or have a variable income, you can expect this process to take more time and is a bit more involved.
 You most likely will need to have the last year or two of your tax returns available.

 A.) The process for getting approved for the mortgage you want is all about how much debt you have compared to your income.
-You must stay within certain ratios that our lenders use to determine how much you can afford for a mortgage payment.
+Staying within specific ratios that our lenders use to determine how much you can afford for a mortgage payment.

-It is very important that you DO NOT apply for new credit in the few months leading up to your mortgage application!
+It is vital that you DO NOT apply for new credit in the few months leading up to your mortgage application!
 Be prepared to give a letter of explanation if you have.

-A.) You can obtain both your credit score and credit history report from any of the three major credit report companies (Trans-Union, Equifax or Experian).
-You will want to verify there are not errors on your credit report and any recent derogatory items like late payments.
-Please note: We have numerous mortgage programs that you could still qualify for even if you have a lower credit score.
+A.) You can obtain both your credit score and credit history report from any of the three major credit report companies (Trans-Union, Equifax, or Experian).
+You will want to verify there are no errors on your credit report and any new derogatory items like late payments.
+Please note: We have numerous mortgage programs that you could still qualify for, even if you have a lower credit score.

 We are licensed trained professionals that work for you in determining what lending program you can qualify for.
 We provide custom mortgages to meet the needs of all types of consumer situations.
 Let us take the fear away and do the work for you.

 A.) Each mortgage loan product is different based on your qualifications and eligibility.
 You could qualify for a no money down loan, but you should expect to cover other costs related to the loan.
 As a rule, it is always advisable to save as much money as you can to have not only for the down payment but for reserves to make your new mortgage payment in the future if something would happen to your continuous income.